 Khao Sok borders Sri Phang Nga National Park to the south-west and Kang Krung National Park in the north.
 Together this whole region of protected rainforest covers a huge area of more than 4,000 km2.
 Khao Sok has the highest level of rainfall in Thailand (3,500 mm per year).
 The heaviest rains are between May and October, the driest period between November and April.
 All this rain is helping to fill up the enormous Cheow Lan Lake, which are located inside The National Park.
 In most of the region, ground level is about 200m above sea level, with the average mountain heights around 400m and the tallest peak is 960m in height.
 Because of this combination of seclusion and lush vegetation has made The National Park, a perfect habitat for a breath-taking array of animals, plants and trees.

 There are recorded 48 species of mammals; so it is one of the places in Thailand, where there is living the greatest variety of mammals.
-You can find the Malaysian Sun Bear, Barking Deer, Mouse Deer, Leopard, Clouded Leopard, Malaysian Tapir, wild Elephants, Monkeys, Gibbon, Water Buffalo, also Wild Boar and Otters amongst a host of other astonishing creatures.
+You can find the Malaysian Sun Bear, Barking Deer, Mouse Deer, Leopard, Clouded Leopard, Malaysian Tapir, wild Elephants, Monkeys, Gibbon, Gaur Cow, also Wild Boar and Otters amongst a host of other astonishing creatures.
 There is also an incredible diversity of bird life dwells around Cheow Lan Lake.
 With 311 recorded species, five different types of Hornbill, various Kingfishers and also different Eagles can be spotted here.